Civil Rights And Faith Leaders To FBI: Take White Nationalist Violence Seriously

 "Attacks against houses of worship in the United States have been far too common in recent years," the letter says.

-The letter cited a spate of attacks by white supremacists on houses of worship in recent years, including the killing of six people at a Sikh temple in Oak Creek, Wisc., in 2012; the murder of nine African Americans as they worshipped at the Emanuel African Methodist Episcopal Church in Charleston, S.C., in 2015; and the slaying of 11 people at the Tree of Life Synagogue in Pittsburgh, Pa., last year.
+The letter cited a spate of attacks by white supremacists on houses of worship in recent years, including the killing of six people at a Sikh temple in Oak Creek, Wis., in 2012; the murder of nine African Americans as they worshipped at the Emanuel African Methodist Episcopal Church in Charleston, S.C., in 2015; and the slaying of 11 people at the Tree of Life Synagogue in Pittsburgh, Pa., last year.

 "What we've seen unfortunately over the last few years from federal law enforcement is a dismissiveness of this threat or sometimes even a deflection," says Farhana Khera, the executive director of Muslim Advocates, a civil rights organization and a signer of the letter.